Why is a Chatbot so important?

 Chatbot Standards

 There are some development and application standards that the elements (the logical parts) at best comply with.
-There are also integration and security standards that best help to implement a chatbot work.
+There are also integration and security standards that best help implement chatbot work.

 Example standards are:

-In practice you will have more standards of course, but the standards provided here give you a basic idea of what you can take into consideration.
+In practice, you will have more standards, but the standards provided here give you a basic idea of what you can consider.

 As it goes with the principles, you can also use the knowledge of Chatbot standards to check your process and application landscape for compliance and the impact of change on these standards.